hussrizk56/Huss-TM-Tracker/README.md

 * Used Inquirer package to prompt the user with a series of prompts regarding which data would like to be viewed/modified/deleted (departments, employees, role ID, etc.) via the command-line interface.
 * Used MySQL for the database management interface to create the employees database with tables that "join" to other tables linked with IDs.
 * Used console.table to print the rows in the MySQL console.
+* Was able to complete the bonus items except for utilized budget.

 ## Screen Shot